wp-plugins/sz-google/readme.txt

 With this module you can insert into a wordpress page a video on youtube. you can customize many parameters and integrating different modes of insertion, you can choose the theme, set parameters such as autoplay, loop and fullscreen, you can attivae the beneficiaries of google Analytis for the actions that are performed on the video embed.

 **Google Youtube Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google translate in a post or on a page in wordpress.
-Each has shortcode of customization parameters that can be specified in the code itself, to know all the parameters available to read the official documentation.
+Each has shortcode of customization parameters that can be specified in the code itself.

 * `[sz-ytvideo] ........: embed youtube video`
 * `[sz-ytplaylist] .....: embed youtube playlist`